Eddie Buczynski: The Minoan Brotherhood: 1975–1979

 George E. Mylonas' Eleusis and the Eleusinian Mysteries, books on mythology such as Robert Graves' The White Goddess, fictional novels like Mary Renault's The Bull from the Sea and Thomas Burnett Swann's How Are the Mighty Fallen, and such works on occultism as Gerald Gardner's Witchcraft Today.

-Explicitly founded as a "Mystery/initiatory cult which erotically celebrates Life through male love", Buczynski's Minoan tradition took the rituals of Gardnerian Wicca as its basis, but adapted them, with a new liturgy being written by him and placed within a ritual text known as the Book of the Mysteries.
-He adopted the eight annual Gardnerian Sabbat festivals, but associated them with ancient Mediterranean religious festivals.
-Insisting that even though his coven would contain only men, it should still embrace gender polarity, he set up the Cretan Snake Goddess Rhea as the tradition's primary deity.
-Accompanying her, the tradition was also founded to venerate her son, the Cretan Bull God, thereby being duotheistic in nature, like most other Wiccan traditions.
+Explicitly founded as a "mystery/initiatory cult which erotically celebrates life through male love", Buczynski's Minoan sect took the rituals of Gardnerian Wicca as its basis, but adapted them, with a new liturgy being written by him and placed within a ritual text which he named "The Book of the Mysteries", which is a renamed wiccan book of shadows.
+Buczynski adopted the eight annual Gardnerian sabbat festivals, but associated them with ancient mediterranean religious festivals.
+Buczynski insisted that even though his coven would contain only men, it should still embrace gender polarity.
+He therefore established the Cretan snake-goddess Rhea as the sect's primary deity, and established Rhea's son– the Cretan bull-god, as the male god, so that the sect was duotheistic in nature, like most other wiccan sects.

 The Minoan Brotherhood was officially inaugurated on January 1, 1977.
-Naming this first group the Knossos Grove coven, it initially began at his and Geraci's shared flat, where they were joined by their friend Joseph Cupolo.
+Naming this first group "the Knossos Grove coven", it initially began at his and Geraci's shared flat, where they were joined by their friend Joseph Cupolo.
 Setting up a lineage recording system to take into account which new initiates were being brought into the Brotherhood, the first man to be welcomed in was Kim Schuller, who was soon followed by Bruce-Michael Gelbert.
 Not long after, Cupolo moved to New Orleans, where he founded a second coven, known as Phaistos Grove.
 In 1977, Buczynski began attending the Sheridan Square Gym, and it was here that he met Gene Muto the following year.
 A stage director and part-time bartender, Muto entered into a sexual relationship with Buczynski, which Geraci accepted as per the rules of their open relationship.
 However, when Buczynski announced that he had fallen in love with Muto, it marked the end of his relationship with Geraci, who decided to move back to New Orleans in February 1979.
 Muto proceeded to move in with Buczynski at his apartment on West 13th Street, but did not share his boyfriend's magico-religious beliefs, instead being a far left atheist.
-He felt that Buczynski was wasting his life on Witchcraft, and encouraged him to aim for an academic education; Buczynski proceeded to attain a graduate equivalency diploma (GED).
+Muto thought that Buczynski was wasting his life on witchcraft, and encouraged him to aim for an academic education; Buczynski therefore proceeded to attain a graduate equivalency diploma (GED).
 The Knossos Grove had meanwhile begun to deteriorate, rarely meeting from late-1978 through early 1979.
-He did however bring in Tony Fiara in late 1979, who would go on to play a significant role in the Minoan tradition, which was then being eclipsed in size by the Radical Faerie movement.
+He did however bring in Tony Fiara in late 1979, who would go on to play a significant role in the Minoan sect, which was then being eclipsed in size by the Radical Faerie movement.
 That year, Buczynski decided to stop using his flat as a covenstead, which he moved to the Earth Star Temple, the back room of The Magickal Childe, Herman Slater's new shop.